CSU-CompSci-CS163-4/Lab05LogicalGarden/CanPlantWalkthrough.md

 * Conquer: Solve those parts, if you can't, find ways to break it down more.
 * Glue: Assemble those parts back in away to solve the larger problem.

-The logic of canPlant() is hard enough that applying the divide-conque-glue strategy is the best way to achieve success.
+The logic of canPlant() is hard enough that applying the divide-conquer-glue strategy is the best way to achieve success.

 ## Assumptions
 I am assuming you have completed `addRow(int row, int pH, String light)`.
 Remember, it is an extension (completing) of the code presented in the javadoc, and nothing more!